KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 This motion is not escape —
 it is **reintegration**.
-The transmutation of fragmentation into wholeness.
+The transmutation of fragmentation into integrated wholeness.

 At every stage:
 * **Memory** is recovered